 During the cold season, more than 11.5 km of trails are provided for skiers, as well as nearly 4 km of trail round trip for snowshoeing and 6.7 km of walking trails.
 There is also an ice rink located a stone's throw from the Musée national des beaux-arts du Québec, at the Playing Field.

-Please use only the trails designed for your activity.
+Please use trails designed for your activity.